Veterans Benefits FAQ

 Because of the change in the Post 9/11 GI Bill® effective Aug.
 1, 2011, an active-duty service-member must have served at least 36 months to be qualified at the 100% rate and even then the VA will not match the Yellow Ribbon contribution of MU for active duty service members and their spouses.

 It depends on the type of benefit.
 We are required to report to VA the net tuition cost after applying grants, scholarships, discounts, etc. that must apply to direct costs.
 The balance is what VA will pay under chapter 33.

 You may possibly qualify for Federal or State financial aid such as PELL grants, need based money, outside scholarships, grants, or student loans.
 The first step would be to complete a Free Application for Federal Student Aid (FAFSA).
-Go to fafsa.ed.gov/ to complete the form then talk to our financial aid counselors in the Financial Aid Office in Stout Hall.
+Go to fafsa.ed.gov/ to complete the form then talk to our financial aid counselors in Student Financial Services in Horner Administration Building.